Leander

 Seeking Diagnosis and Treatment: A Journey to the Sexual Clinic

 I felt like shit!
 I was worried and perplexed and didn’t know what to do.
 About a week after that appointment, a sore appeared on my genitals.
-That’s when I knew I needed to speak to my HIV clinician.
-The sexual health clinic I attend for my care diagnosed syphilis straight away.
+When I got tested, I knew I needed to speak to my HIV clinician.
+I tested a positive for syphilis in the sexual health clinic I attend for my care straight away.
 I received my treatment (pretty simple – a couple of shots in the buttocks) and was sent on my way.

 However, I haven’t completely thrown caution to the wind.
 I later found out that the symptoms I’d experienced were more severe because of my HIV.
 And as simple as the treatment of it is, I don’t want numb bum cheeks too often.